Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 }
 ```

-The output of the above program is `[ 5, 10, 15, 20 ]`, since the local variable within the main function is never reassigned to refer to anything other than that array, and that array has never had its contents modified.
+The output of this program is `[ 5, 10, 15, 20 ]`, since the local variable within the main function is never reassigned to refer to anything other than that array, and that array has never had its contents modified.

-- `doSomething()` is invoked and passed a copy of the memory address of the array referred to by the main method's variable `x` (the "value" the main function's local variable `x`).
-- `doSomething()` creates its own local parameter variable `x` which refers to this "value" - the memory address of that array.
-- `doSomething()` reassigns its local variable `x` to refer to the memory address of a different array instead.
-- `doSomething()` completes and control flows back to the main method, where the main method's local varible `x` still is assigned the "value" of the memory address of the original array.

 ---